dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 172.31.16.98
 ```

+Users need to make sure that the master node (node-0) has right permission to ssh to all the other nodes.

 ### Step 1: partition the graph.

 The example provides a script to partition some builtin graphs such as Reddit and OGB product graph.